The Myth Of Dollar Cost Averaging

 Summary: Dollar Cost Averaging is one of the most widely held beliefs on investing methodologies.
 Despite this ubiquitous belief, every meaningful study that has been done fails to confirm DCA as anything other than sub-optimal.

-Certainly one can come up with historic or hypothetical instances when DCA is superior to Lump Sum Investing.
+Certainly, one can come up with historic or hypothetical instances when DCA is superior to lump-sum investing.
 The question is whether those scenarios are more or less likely to prevail.

 DCA's effectiveness depends upon some manifestation of a down market scenario.
-So, if one suspects one of these scenarios then DCA would make sense.
-But if one must first determine whether the market is going to move favorably up or down ... then wouldn't it be fair to consider the decision to use DCA over Lump Sum a Market Timing decision.
+So, if one suspects one of these scenarios, then DCA would make sense.
+But if one must first determine whether the market is going to move favorably up or down, then wouldn't it be fair to consider the decision to use DCA over lump sum a Market-Timing decision.

-The irony of DCA is that promoters present it as an alternative to Market Timing, when it fact its usefulness can only be rationalized as a Market Timing tool.
+The irony of DCA is that promoters present it as an alternative to Market Timing, when in fact, its usefulness can only be rationalized as a Market-Timing tool.

 Conclusion: There are many different theories on investing strategies.
 Every strategy will win in some situations and lose in others.
-That being the case,the successful investor needs to choose amongst all these strategies the one with the greatest chance of success.
+That being the case, the successful investor needs to choose amongst all these strategies the one with the greatest chance of success.

-I'm not suggesting that Lump Sum is the best strategy.
-Actually, those that follow me know I don't use Lump Sum, but rather strategic investing.
+I'm not suggesting that lump sum is the best strategy.
+Actually, those that follow me know I don't use lump sum, but rather strategic investing.

 What this article is about is to illustrate that every investor should try to search out what's best for them.
-In doing so, one must do independent research and not just go with "Crowd Mentality".
+In doing so, one must do independent research and not just go with "Crowd Mentality."

-In this article I hope I was able to illustrate that one of the most widely held beliefs of the "Crowd" is just a Myth.
+In this article, I hope I was able to illustrate that one of the most widely held beliefs of the "Crowd" is just a Myth.

 And if something so widely held is Mythical, then one needs to understand that the only truth to be found is the truth one finds themselves.